Want to become a group fitness instructor? Here is everything you need to know about teaching group fitness and working in the fitness industry.

 16. Am I quick on my feet/can I adapt to the pressures of last-minute challenges?

-The instructor needs to be able to perform under pressure, quick on their feet, and flexible!
+The group fitness instructor needs to be able to perform under pressure, quick on their feet, and flexible!

 17. Do I have strong vocal chords?